 ‘The good rain is like a bad preacher.’
 I was reminded of this quote from American poet and essayist, Ralph Waldo Emerson, when I visited Harrow and Hope vineyard near Marlow, Buckinghamshire, at the end of September.
 I interpret Emerson’s words to mean that rain is welcome in certain circumstances but, at other times, like a ‘bad preacher’, never knows when it’s not needed, never knows when to leave off.
 When I arrived on a warm, cloudy afternoon, Henry Laithwaite, owner and winemaker at the vineyard, was fretting about the impending downpours.
 His Pinot Meunier had reached ripeness, and he was desperate to pick, but the rain - and the warm nights - meant that there was a risk of some of the grapes rotting, either on the vine, or waiting to be crushed in the winery, if picked wet.

 The Laithwaite family are something of a vinous dynasty.
 Henry’s father, Tony, is founder of wine retailer, Laithwaite’s, and mother, Barbara, is winemaker at Wyfold, which is near Henley-on-Thames, upstream from Marlow (also situated by the Thames).
 Additionally, Tony and Barbara own vines in Windsor Royal Park.
 Henry, for his part, felt that wine would inevitably feature in his career.
 After helping with harvest in parts of France and McLaren Vale in Australia, he initially looked for degree courses in winemaking.
 This was before Plumpton College had set up their BSc in Oenology so Henry settled on a Biology degree at Durham University where he met his wife, Kaye, who was also reading Biology.
 After this he set up as a flying winemaker in Bordeaux and McLaren Vale before buying some vines in Castillon, Bordeaux.
 Soon he got wind of the ‘second wave’ of English sparkling winemakers, such as Wiston, Coates and Seely and Gusbourne, and, having tried (and been impressed with) their wines, felt he could contribute to the burgeoning U.K. winemaking industry.
-Henry chose a six and a half hectare site close to where he grew up, on a slope in the Thames Valley, overlooking Winter Hill.
+Henry chose a six and a half hectare site close to where he grew up, on a slope in the Chilterns, overlooking Winter Hill which is on the other side of the Thames Valley.
 Buying the vineyard in early 2010, and planting vines later that year, he made a very small amount in the notoriously poor year of 2012 but didn’t release that commercially.
 The first proper vintage came in 2013, and Henry has just sold out of the last remaining bottles from that year.

 The chalky site is full of flint, especially on the higher parts of the vineyard, and this gives rise to the name, Harrow and Hope, the inference being that harrowing the soil requires a certain amount of optimism in machinery surviving the rugged terrain.
 Henry feels that the Pinot Noir responds particularly well to the chalk, achieving more longevity, more acidity and a more linear style.
 The climate here is generally warmer than many of the South Coast sites although the corollary to that is the cooler spring temperatures, particularly at night, which leads to the inevitable danger of frosts.
 The most severe frost at Harrow and Hope was in 2016 not, curiously, in 2017 when many vineyard owners in the south woke up to severe damage.
 Henry deploys bougies but, since they are expensive, he has to make a tough decision as to when best to utilise them.
 Downy mildew is under control but botrytis is a problem, and this year it has slightly affected the Chardonnay.
 Fortunately, the vineyard has never had any difficulties with flying pests; the wasps tend to stay away – as do the birds – although Henry is worried about hungry Ring-necked Parakeets which have expanded their population from Surrey and Berkshire recently.
 Having to net the vines would be one more tedious job he could do without.